learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     Doctor#discharge_patient should set a patient’s doctor to nil, only if the patient belongs to the current doctor ---DONE

     Doctor#transfer_patient should change a patient’s doctor to another doctor.
 This should only work if the patient belongs to the current doctor. ---DONE

+## General Feedback
+- You've got a solid foundation with classes & instances and the one-to-many association!
+- Keep up the good work, and level up the work.
+Think of your own methods to write, build a CLI in `run.rb`, etc.